Have you noticed your local veterinary clinic being busier lately, or it's more difficult to get an appointment?

 Many veterinary clinics worldwide have experienced a significant increase in workload during the COVID-19 pandemic.
-This increased work, combined with a requirement to meet health and safety guidelines to reduce the spread of COVID-19, has meant that many veterinary clinics have struggled to keep up with the demand for services.
+This increased work, combined with a requirement to meet health and safety guidelines to reduce the spread of COVID-19, and staff shortages, has meant that many veterinary clinics have struggled to keep up with the demand for services.

 Veterinary clinics in many areas of the world have reported an increase in demand for consultations and medical/surgical care of pets.
 This is due to: